cprecioso/gulp-static-components/README.md

 > Here be dragons!
 This Gulp plugin is very **not** tested, and customized to my own use cases.
 Therefore, it hasn't been uploaded to the npm registry (yet) until it stabilizes a bit (and I see there is demand for it).
+Check the [TODO].
 Use under the supervision of an adult.

 Any kind of contribution to make it stage-ready is very welcome and encouraged.